01-16-2014, 08:54 AM

 Thanks Jim.

 (01-15-2014, 05:24 PM)LordCrass Wrote: The problem isn't determining the format, it's what disk type to select from a menu that doesn't seem to have the correct option.
-Any updates on this issue? there still doesn't seem to be a proper option for double density disks.
-I'm trying to extract the contents of some 5.25" 360K DD disks, but I can't get a Flux image I can convert/extract with HxCFloppyEmulator.

 What type of disk drive are you using?
 I have no problems converting 360K disks to .dsk files (sector data).